Information about the Colorado Front Range chapter of the Peak Living Network (PLN)

 Lundy Bancroft's PLN provides a good foundation and framework for pursuing this sort of broad goal of support and healing.
 And while based on and inspired by his work, I wish for my chapter of PLN to incorporate additional related resources and perspectives, providing a holistic context in which mutually consistent principles are applied to different areas of life and examined from different angles.
 I am interested here in integrating psychology and philosophy, the physiological and the experiential, romance and work, and more.

 I have not yet organized anything.
 Frankly, despite my attraction to and being energized by exchange of ideas, I'm also going to have to overcome what feels like a lot of introvert inertia.
 Based on my creating this page, I'll be interested to gauge how much interest there is.
-If you are interested in my Denver chapter of PLN, please join the PLN Slack Workspace and then join the #hub-denver channel.
+If you are interested in my Colorado Front Range chapter of PLN, please join the PLN Slack Workspace and then join the #hub-co-front-range channel.

 There is no particular "constituency" that I'm targeting.
 Everybody is welcome.
 While there are certainly cultural dynamics and specific experiences that may make connection and empathy easier for people who are similarly situated, I'm a firm believer that, while concrete circumstances and challenges may vary, we all have a capacity to understand and relate to one another on a more fundamental level, drawing on deeper aspects of the shared human experience.
 I do not believe that a straight man cannot understand the challenges more readily affecting a lesbian, nor that a white woman cannot understand the challenges that a black man might face.
 We are able and responsible for understanding others and to help make ourselves understood.